Skip to main content

 View All Tags

-· 7 min read
+· 8 min read

 OpenFn automation happens via jobs which define specific steps ("operations") that OpenFn should perform.
-They're written in a scripting language that runs on top of (and has full access to) Javascript.
+They're written in a basic scripting language that runs on top of (and has full access to) Javascript.
 A basic understanding of Javascript will take your job writing on OpenFn to the next level.
 To improve my limited knowledge of JavaScript, I have been taking Codecademy's Introduction to JavaScript Course.

-· 9 min read
+· 10 min read

 This is a quick one, but I just got off an exciting call with an organization that's going to set up some jobs to move data into Salesforce from CommCare and realized that despite this being one of our more common integration requirements, we haven't done a 'tips' article for this type of project.
 Until now.